 - educational interventions.

 Treatments begin as ‘experimental’ and move to ‘standard’ along a clinical pathway that’s checked and regulated at every stage.
 In the early stages, the new treatment is tested in a small number of people to assess safety and effectiveness.
 If the results are promising, the treatment moves to later stages of testing where we collect more information on effectiveness and possible side effects by increasing the number of people in the clinical trial.
+Click here to find out more information about phases of trials.

 We are highly active in clinical research.
 Treatments that we have today to combat disease and illness would not be possible without clinical research.
 Find out more about the clinical trials we currently have on offer.